 Design Thinking is a method to solve problems by prioritising the end user’s needs, that is, the customer.
 Unlike conventional problem-solving, which follows a linear approach of identifying an issue and generating solutions, Design Thinking relies on iteration.
 It focuses on continuous brainstorming of ideas and adapting to meet consumer needs rather than seeking a single definitive solution.

 Design Thinking has also proven its worth in the non-profit sector, particularly in community programs.
-By involving the communities, organisations can develop more relevant and impactful solutions.
-This approach develops a sense of ownership and engagement among community members, leading to more sustainable and long-term positive outcomes.
+By involving the communities, organizations can develop more relevant and impactful solutions.
+Running a Design Thinking Workshop within the community fosters a sense of ownership and engagement among members, leading to more sustainable and long-term positive outcomes.

 Top Design Thinking Examples